nautobot/nautobot/nautobot/docs/development/apps/migration/ui-component-framework.md

    - Keep backup of template-based views

 2. **Panel Organization**
-   - Use consistent weight ranges (100-900)
+   - Use weights relative to the `Panel.`WEIGHT_*_PANEL` constants for consistency.
    - Group related panels together

 3. **Performance Considerations**
-   - Use select_related/prefetch_related in ObjectsTablePanel
+   - Use select_related/prefetch_related in ObjectsTablePanel (though note that BaseTable may handle some simple optimizations automatically)
    - Optimize StatsPanel queries
    - Cache complex transformations